On the Hessian Hardy-Sobolev Inequality and Related Variational Problems: Introduction

 where $F(x,z)=\int_z^0|x|^{2sk}f(x,\tau)d\tau$.
 The Euler-Lagrange equation of $J$ is precisely \eqref{formu17}.
 For the sublinear case, we obtain a flow that subconverges to a minimizer of $J$.
 For the superlinear case, we use the underlying idea of the mountain pass lemma and derive a min-max critical point of $J$.
 To prove the convergence of solution, we also need the uniform a priori regularity results for \eqref{formu17}.

 In the following, we briefly review the regularity results of solutions to

 For the nondegenerate case $0<f\in C^{1,1}$, the global $C^{3,\alpha}$ regularity of solutions was first solved by Caffarelli-Nirenberg-Spruck \cite{CNS85Dirichlet} and Ivochkina \cite{Ivochkina85Dirichlet}, and was later developed by Guan \cite{Guan94subsolution} and Trudinger \cite{Trudinger95Dirichlet}.
 For the degenerate case $f\geqs0$, the $C^{1,1}$ regularity of solutions has been extensively studied as well.
 Ivochkina-Trudinger-Wang \cite{ITW04degenerate} obtained the global $C^{1,1}$ regularity under the assumption $f^{1/k}\in C^{1,1}$, which gave an alternative proof of Krylov \cite{Krylov89payoff, Krylov95nonlinear}.
-Jiao-Wang \cite{JH24degenerate} recently proved the global $C^{1,1}$ regularity for convex solutions of \eqref{formunew} if $\Omega$ is uniformly convex and $f^{1/(k-1)}\in C^{1,1}$.
-For the interior $C^{1,1}$ estimates, Chou-Wang \cite{CW01variational} extended the Pogorelov estimate \cite{Pogorelov75} for \eqref{formunew} with homogeneous boundary data, provided that $f\in C^{1,1}_{loc}$ is positive inside the domain.
+Given that $f^{1/(k-1)}\in C^{1,1}$, Dong \cite{Dong06degenerate} established the global $C^{1,1}$ regularity for \eqref{formunew} with homogeneous boundary data.
+For general boundary condition, Jiao-Wang \cite{JH24degenerate} derived the $C^{1,1}$ estimates for convex solutions when $\Omega$ is uniformly convex.
+For the interior $C^{1,1}$ estimates, Chou-Wang \cite{CW01variational} extended the Pogorelov estimate \cite{Pogorelov75} to \eqref{formunew}, provided that $f\in C^{1,1}_{loc}$ is positive inside the domain.

 However, the weight $|x|^{2sk}$ (or $|x|^{2s}$, $|x|^{2sk/(k-1)}$) is not differentiable at the origin for almost every $s\neq0$, so that we could not apply the above $C^{1,1}$ estimates to equation \eqref{formu17}.
 Instead, we will utilize the following regularity results established in \cite{HH25weighted}, for both cases $s>0$ and $s<0$.